-By the spring of 2018, I was spending a considerable amount of time searching for solutions.
-I asked several industry colleagues what they were doing to mitigate this risk in the hope of finding something to help us.
-By August, I realized there was no product available to buy.
-It needed to be built.
-My team and I cobbled together a semi-automated process that was better than the current industry standard manual processes.
+Over the next few months, I was spending a considerable amount of time searching for solutions.
+I asked several industry colleagues what they were doing to mitigate this risk and found no answers.
+By August, I realized there was no product available that would help prevent 2AM datacenter outages.

 "There had to be a better way."

-Finally, in late 2018 at the Gartner Infrastructure and Operations conference, I had the light-bulb moment.
-I had spoken to everyone who would hear me out.
-They all had similar stories to mine.
-I would then describe what we had recently built, and nearly everyone remarked how much better our solution was compared to what they were currently doing.
-I came to the realization that I could help others avoid the pain I had experienced.
+Finally, in late 2018 at the Gartner Infrastructure and Operations conference, I had a light-bulb moment.
+Everyone I spoke to had similar stories to mine.
+When I described what we had recently built, nearly everyone remarked how much better our solution was compared to the status quo.

-"I came to the realization that I could help others avoid the pain I had experienced"
+"I came to the realization that I could help others avoid the pain I had experienced."

 Why doesn’t IT Ops have the same level of rigor that SecOps has for CVEs?
-SecOps has predictive analytics, risk scores, and ML & AI are beginning to be the norm.
-Our vision is combining all of these risks so IT teams can be more proactive than reactive, have better uptime, and ultimately have a better work/life balance than is the norm today.
-Year over year, companies are becoming more reliant on IT and software is becoming more complex.
-It’s time for BugZero.
+With BugZero, we’re taking that first step in the right direction to reduce the cost of downtime.
+Year over year, companies are becoming more reliant on IT, and software is becoming more complex.
+It’s time to use software to fix software.